CtrlK

 Trigger Term Quality

-The description explicitly lists natural trigger phrases ('evernote cost', 'evernote quota', 'evernote limits', 'evernote upload') that users would naturally say, and also includes terms like 'API quotas', 'storage usage', and 'upload limits' which are relevant keywords.
+The description explicitly lists natural trigger phrases users would say: 'evernote cost', 'evernote quota', 'evernote limits', 'evernote upload'.
+It also includes related terms like 'API quotas', 'storage usage', and 'upload limits' which cover common variations well.

 3 / 3